 For the longest time I truly believed that my job as a person responding to 911 emergencies was of utmost importance to the citizens and taxpayers of this great nation.
-It wasn't until those very citizens and taxpayers beat me down did I become a taxi driver who charged ridiculous rates for my services.
+It wasn't until those very citizens and taxpayers beat me down that I became a taxi driver who charged ridiculous rates for my services.

 Ninety percent of 911 calls are for non-emergencies.
-Of that 90 percent, maybe half probably would benefit from some kind of professional medical evaluation and treatment, but could find the means to get them to the treatment they desire on their own.
-The other half would be just as safe if they opened their medicine cabinets and used peroxide, aspirin, Tylenol, or a band-aid.
+Of that 90%, maybe half probably would benefit from some kind of professional medical evaluation and treatment, but could find the means to get them to the treatment they desire on their own.
+The other half would be just as safe if they opened their medicine cabinets and used peroxide, aspirin, Tylenol or a Band-Aid.
 Of course, many believe that the government should provide these things.
-The local pharmacy charges for band-aids, but 911 does not — unless you are dumb enough to pay the bill.
+The local pharmacy charges for Band-Aids, but 911 does not – unless you are dumb enough to pay the bill.

 Here are a few random examples of 911 calls we respond to every day, everywhere:

 9. I tasted nail polish remover and it's eating my tongue.

 8. I broke up with my boyfriend and feel sad.

 6. I took some vitamins and now I can't stop kicking the wall.